Dana-Farber to steward and grow Bright Pink’s robust suite of cancer prevention resources

-Janet Foutty, Chair of the Board for both Bright Pink and Deloitte US, added, “In addition to sharing Bright Pink’s deep commitment to addressing health inequities, Dana-Farber is laser focused on ensuring women—especially young women—know their risk of developing breast and ovarian cancer and have the resources, access and support to take life-saving preventative action.”
+Janet Foutty, Chair of the Board for both Bright Pink and Deloitte US, added, “In addition to sharing Bright Pink’s deep commitment to addressing health inequities, Dana-Farber is laser-focused on ensuring women—especially young women—know their risk of developing breast and ovarian cancer and have the resources, access and support to take life-saving preventative action.”

 “We are thrilled to be the new stewards of the innovative educational health resources Lindsay and the Bright Pink team have developed so expertly over the past 15 years,” said, Magnolia Contreras, Vice President of Community Health at Dana-Farber.
 “Bright Pink’s portfolio of cancer risk tools and comprehensive educational programming will provide us with a new, innovative approach to continue educating those at high or increased risk for breast and ovarian cancers.
-We are particularly interested in optimizing these assets to serve our diverse community of people that could benefit from these early detection tools.
+We are particularly interested in optimizing these assets to serve our diverse community of people who could benefit from these early detection tools.
 We expect that will appeal to young women of color, in particular, to help them reduce their overall cancer risk.”

 When Bright Pink was founded in 2007, there were few resources available for women with strong genetic or family histories of breast and ovarian cancer who wanted to be proactive about preventing a diagnosis.
 The organization quickly rose to become a prominent leader in the space, marked by their innovative breast and ovarian health programming focused on meeting young women where they are—online, at their doctor’s office, at school, in their workplace, and in their communities—with the information they need to understand their risk and take appropriate action to reduce their risk.
-In the following15 years, the organization’s efforts have helped to shift the national conversation around breast and ovarian cancer from one focused on awareness and treatment to one focused on action and prevention through online and app-based cancer risk assessment tools, robust breast and ovarian health content, and actionable health care recommendations that empower women to making life-saving health decisions.
+In the following 15 years, the organization’s efforts have helped to shift the national conversation around breast and ovarian cancer from one focused on awareness and treatment to one focused on action and prevention through online and app-based cancer risk assessment tools, robust breast and ovarian health content, and actionable health care recommendations that empower women to make life-saving health decisions.